rocian/AdventOfCode2016/README.md

 # AdventOfCode2016
-Solution to puzzles found in Advento Of Code 2016
+These are my personal solutions to the puzzles found in [Advent Of Code 2016](https://adventofcode.com/2016).